Helios Gómez: Romani Revolutionary

 Romani artist Helios Gómez produced some of the most striking Spanish avant-garde graphics in the first half of the 20th century.
 However, he also...

 Ernst Ludwig Kirchner was one of the most prominent painters of German Expressionism.
-Even more than that, he was one of the founders of Die Brücke!
-As an artist he focused both on painting and printmaking.
-Unfortunately, in the 1930s his work was considered degenerate by the Nazis and therefore many pieces were destroyed.
-Discover some of the artworks that survived!
+Furthermore, he also was one of the founders of Die Brücke!
+As an artist, he focused both on painting and printmaking.
+Unfortunately, in the 1930s his work was considered degenerate by the Nazis and many pieces were destroyed.
+Let’s discover some of the artworks that survived!

-Before all the horrible things happened, Kirchner produced many pieces of art.
-His expressionistic works represented a powerful reaction against the boring, and in those times outdated, Impressionism which was dominant in German painting when he first emerged.
+Before all the horrible things that happened, Kirchner produced many pieces of art.
+His Expressionistic works represented a powerful reaction against the boring, and in those times outdated, Impressionism which was dominant in German painting when he first emerged.
 For Kirchner, Impressionism was nothing more than a symbol of the staid civility of bourgeois life.
-However what is interesting is that he chose to rework the typical Impressionist motif – ballerinas.
+However, what is interesting is that he chose to rework the typical Impressionist motif – ballerinas.

 Kirchner always denied that he was influenced by other artists but of course, he had his favorite painters.
 Henri Matisse and Edvard Munch were clearly important in shaping his style.
-In 1898, Kirchner was impressed by the prints of German Renaissance artists, especially those of Albrecht Dürer, whose influence on Kirchner was lifelong.
-Also, fellow artists from Die Brücke were particularly significant in directing his intense and raw palette, encouraging him to use flat areas of unbroken, often unmixed color and simplified forms.
+In 1898, Kirchner was impressed by the prints of German Renaissance artists, especially those of Albrecht Dürer.
+Also, his fellow artists from Die Brücke were particularly significant in directing his intense and raw palette, encouraging him to use flat areas of unbroken, often unmixed color and simplified forms.
 This was only intensified when he discovered African and Polynesian art in 1904.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!